AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 {sample}WD\_Data\_Table\_10{sample}

+In the next sample the selected data is grouped by two years (see [Accessing Rows](#accessing_rows)):

 ```
 /* create the selectable object,
 select rows corresponding to the shown points, and group them */
 selectable = mapping.createSelectable();
 selectable.select(range.firstSelected, range.lastSelected, "year", 2);
 ```

+The iterator is used to display the information about the grouped data falling into the range of points shown on the chart:

 {sample}WD\_Data\_Table\_11{sample}